-A: For so long as a holder of Series B Convertible Preferred Stock beneficially owns voting stock representing at least 5% of the outstanding shares of Common Stock of the company on an as-converted basis, each holder of Series B Convertible Preferred Stock agrees to vote, or provide a written consent or proxy with respect to, its shares in the same proportion as all other outstanding Common Stock of the company (excluding any and all voting stock beneficially owned, directly or indirectly, by certain holders of Series B Convertible Preferred Stock) (a "neutral manner") in the election of any directors nominated by the Board, other than pursuant to any Series B Convertible Preferred Stock holder's right to designate such director pursuant to the terms of the SHA (as defined below).
-All of the director nominees standing for election at the 2022 Annual Meeting were designated pursuant to a Series B Convertible Preferred Stock holder's right under the SHA; therefore, the holders of the Series B Convertible Preferred Stock are not required to vote their shares in a neutral manner on Proposal No. 1.
+A: For so long as a holder of Series B Preferred Stock beneficially owns voting stock representing at least 5% of the outstanding shares of Common Stock of the company on an as-converted basis, each holder of Series B Preferred Stock agrees to vote, or provide a written consent or proxy with respect to, its shares in the same proportion as all other outstanding Common Stock of the company (excluding any and all voting stock beneficially owned, directly or indirectly, by certain holders of Series B Preferred Stock) (a "neutral manner") in the election of any directors nominated by the Board, other than pursuant to any Series B Preferred Stock holder's right to designate such directors pursuant to the terms of the SHA (as defined below).
+One of the director nominees standing for election at the 2023 Annual Meeting (Ms. Love) was not designated pursuant to a Series B Preferred Stock holder's right under the SHA; therefore, the holders of the Series B Preferred Stock are required to vote their shares in a neutral manner with respect to her election under Proposal No. 1.

-Similarly, if a holder of Series B Convertible Preferred Stock holds such shares that, in the aggregate, represent voting rights with respect to more than 16.66% of the company's Common Stock (the "Voting Threshold"), such holder will not be permitted to exercise the voting rights with respect to any shares of Series B Convertible Preferred Stock held by them in excess of the Voting Threshold and the company shall exercise the voting rights with respect to such shares of Series B Convertible Preferred Stock in excess of the Voting Threshold in a neutral manner.
-Therefore, the holders of Series B Convertible Preferred Stock are entitled to vote their shares up to the Voting Threshold on Proposals No. 1, 2, 3 and 4, and other voting rights of the holders of Series B Convertible Preferred Stock (if any) will be exercised by the company in a neutral manner.
+Similarly, if a holder of Series B Preferred Stock holds such shares that, in the aggregate, represent voting rights with respect to more than 16.66% of the company's Common Stock (the "Voting Threshold"), such holder will not be permitted to exercise the voting rights with respect to any shares of Series B Preferred Stock held by them in excess of the Voting Threshold and the company shall exercise the voting rights with respect to such shares of Series B Preferred Stock in excess of the Voting Threshold in a neutral manner.